ethangela/stock_llm_predict/README.md

 ## 0. Introduction

 This assignment focuses on leveraging LLMs for SPX index's `Close` price time series forecasting.
-We introduce everything in two sections:
+We use two approahces and introduce them in two sections separately:

 1. **Zero-shot LLM: We directly try forecasting with LLM in a zero-shot fashion**
    - The LLM is applied directly to predict unseen SPX data without prior training on such stock prices.